Data-Driven Risk Measurement by SV-GARCH-EVT Model: Extreme Value Theory and Dynamic Risk Measurements

 \subsection{Value-at-Risk}

-Value at risk (VaR) represents the maximum potential loss of a portfolio of financial assets for a given level of confidence ($\alpha$).
-Let $P_t$ be the price of the financial assets at time $t$ and its log return at time $t$ is This paper assume that the dynamics of $Y$ are given by where the innovations $Z$ re a strict white noise process with mean 0 and 1 variance.
-Let the density function of this return series be $f(x)$, then the VaR at confidence level $\alpha$ can be expressed as: Next, the formula for calculating the dynamic VaR of the return on assets $Y_t$ can be expressed as $VaR^t_\alpha$:
+Value at risk (VaR) represents the maximum potential loss of a portfolio of financial assets for a given confidence level $\alpha$.
+Let $P_t$ be the price of the financial assets at time $t$, and its log return at time $t$ is given by

+Assume that the dynamic of \(Y\) is given by $Y_t = \mu_t + \sigma_t Z_t$, where the innovations $Z_t$ are a strict white noise process with mean 0 and variance 1.
+Let the density function of this return series be $f(y)$.
+The VaR at confidence level $\alpha$ can be expressed as